thecodepixi/OneLineADay/README.md

 ## To Run This App:
 *This app will be deployed on Heroku shortly...*
+However, you can fork and clone the repo and run using `rails s` Run `rails db:seed` first to use the included `seeds.rb` file to test things out, or feel free to create your own!

 ## Routes/URI of Interest:
 Once you have your account up and running, here are a few things you might want to do: